froweb/fro-up/README.md

 const saleBanner = new FroUp('sale', 4, true);
 saleBanner.start();// the timer expires, then the second banner will not be shown
 ```

+If autoFocus = true, then the first input element of the active banner gets focus.
+If there are no input elements, focus will go to the first textarea. if the banner does not contain input or textarea, the focus will go to the element with class="fro-up__body".

 ## Demos